 The District capitalizes assets whose costs exceed \$5,000 and with an estimated useful life of more than two years; lesser amounts are expensed.
 Capital assets are stated at cost or estimated fair value at the date of donation.
 Expenditures for maintenance and repairs are charged to operations as incurred; betterments and major renewals are capitalized.
-When such assets are disposed of, the related costs and accumulated depreciation or amortization are removed from the accounts, and the resulting gain or loss is classified in nonoperating revenues or expenses.
+When such assets are disposed of, the related costs and accumulated depreciation is removed from the accounts, and the resulting gain or loss is classified in nonoperating revenues or expenses.

-All capital assets, other than land and construction in progress, are depreciated or amortized (in the case of capital leases), using the straight-line method over the shorter period of the lease term or the estimated useful life of the capital assets.
-Such amortization is included in the depreciation and amortization in the basic financial statements.
+All capital assets, other than land and construction in progress, are depreciated using the straightline method over the shorter period of the lease term or the estimated useful life of the capital assets.
 Useful lives have been estimated as follows: